 adult psychotherapy training

 The British Jungian Analytic Association (BJAA) offers a four-year training programme and modified entry scheme (MES) based in London.
-Qualification leads to membership of the BJAA and the British Psychotherapy Foundation, registration with the British Psychoanalytic Council (BPC), and to membership of the International Association for Analytical Psychology (IAAP).
+The training leads to qualification as a Jungian Analyst and to registration with the British Psychoanalytic Council (BPC), together with membership of the BJAA, the British Psychotherapy Foundation and the International Association for Analytical Psychology (IAAP).